 The Physics of Memory

-I’ve heard that certain algorithms like sorting (or perhaps all algorithms) are improved quite a bit when the accessed data has high memory-locality (e.g. the CPU can load all of the relevant information in it’s cache for processing, instead of hitting RAM).
+I’ve heard that many algorithms, like sorting, are improved quite a bit when the accessed data has high memory-locality (e.g. the CPU can load all of the relevant information in it’s L1/L2 cache for processing, instead of hitting RAM).
 A common way to work with this is using the Entity Component System (ECS) software architecture.
-However, it can be difficult to realize this for interpreted or OOP languages (Java, Python, Javscript), as they often don’t offer the developer as much control over their object memory location.
+However, it can be difficult to achieve this memory layout for interpreted or OOP languages (Java, Python, Javscript), as they often don’t offer the developer as much control over their object memory location.
 My question is:

 To test this, I created a complex-enough benchmark of… “balls bouncing around in a box”!
 This follows standard 2d physics engine techniques: